supler/test/readme.md

   * the keyword "cases" and "answers" must be included
   * the root name of script(we suggest you give a meaningful root name, it will help reader to understand the intent of your script)
-  * when you write one new script, answer file may be difficult to generate it, but you don't need worry about it, you just need touch one blank answer file which has same name as case's, but the extension of answer file must be ".answer", and then to execute your script by using CTP tool,CTP tool will generate the related result file in cases folder which has same name as case's, but the extension of result should be ".result".
-And now you can examine the result contents are expected or not, once all contents are confirmed, you can just copy result file contents to answer file as the expected results for future reference in testing.
+  * when you write one new script, answer file may be difficult to generate it, but you don't need worry about it, you just need touch one blank answer file which has same name as case's, but the extension of answer file must be ".answer", and then to execute your script by using CTP tool, CTP tool will generate the related result file in cases folder which has same name as case's.
+Conversely, if you don't touch one blank answer file under answers folder for your new case, CTP will think your new case is invalid.
+    For result file, the extension should be ".result", and you need examine the result contents by manual for the first time to decide that is expected or not, once all contents are confirmed, you can just copy result file contents to answer file as the expected results for future reference in testing.
   * CTP supports all SQL statements which are supported by CUBRID, but I would like to clarify for some special syntax.
   * prepare statement, you just need write script as the below format, and CTP will do value binding